- Hide menu

 Preparation:

-5. Using an ice cream scoop, scoop out the dough into your hand, roll into a ball and flatten.
+6. Using a cookie scoop, scoop out the dough into your hand, roll into a ball and flatten.

-7. Dehydrate at 145 degrees for 1 hour, then reduce to 105 degrees and dry for an additional 8 hrs.
+8. Dehydrate at 145 (F) degrees for 1 hour, then reduce to 115 (F) degrees and dry for an additional 8 + hours.
+The cookies will be chewy and flexible.

 1. tanya lyness says: